Gaya3-hue/Car-Rental-System/README.md

-# Car Rental System
+# 🚗 Car Rental System

-A Java-based console application simulating a real-world car rental service.
-This project was developed to strengthen object-oriented programming concepts and demonstrate the practical application of core Java principles.
+A **Java-based console application** simulating a real-world car rental service.
+This project was developed to strengthen **object-oriented programming concepts** and demonstrate the practical application of **core Java principles**.

+---

-## Features
+## ✨ Features

 - **Rent a Car**: Allows customers to rent available cars by selecting models and duration.
 - **Return a Car**: Updates car availability and calculates rental duration.